deduce-dev/dac-man/docs/plugins-docs/from-scratch.md

 ### Adding methods for output

-Finally, we implement the methods `percent_change()` and `stats()`, used to access information about the amount of change expressed as a single value, and more detailed information about the changes in the files being compared.
+Finally, we implement the methods `percent_change()` and `stats()`.
+These methods are used to access information about the amount of change expressed as a single value, and more detailed information about the changes in the files being compared.

-The choice of how to express these is left to the users.
+The choice of how to express these is left to the user.
 For this example, we use the previously calculated `frac_changed` for `percent_change()`, and print the results of the change metrics calculations in its entirety: